miohtama/opsec/source/team/index.rst

 The cleaned dataset is then given to the team members who need to analyse, test and develop against the data.

-The cleaning process limits the impact of potential data leak in the cases where the data dump accidentally ends up to the third party.
-Furthermore the cleaned data ensures that messages from the testing environment cannot reach the actual users.
+The cleaning process limits the impact of potential data leak in cases in which the data dump accidentally ends up at the third party.
+Furthermore, the cleaned data ensures that messages from the testing environment cannot reach actual users.